ga-curriculum/seb-pre-work-introduction-to-html/README.md

 <h1 class="slide-header">First Things First</h1>

-Your friend is so thrilled that you’re helping them create a website for Café Aurora, she's leaving you in full control.
+Your friend is so thrilled that you’re helping them create a website for Café Aurora, they're leaving you in full control.

 Are you ready for this?